-While there’s a lot to enjoy about the Sunshine State, residents also have to deal with high insurance prices.
-According to recent data, Florida car insurance is the fourth most expensive in the nation on average.
-And while you can’t just change your zip code or driving record on a whim, you can shop with providers that offer good rates.
+While there’s a lot to enjoy about the Sunshine State, residents also have to deal with high auto insurance prices.
+According to the National Association of Insurance Commissioners (NAIC), car insurance in Florida is the third most expensive in the nation on average.
+And while you can’t just change your zip code or driving record on a whim, you can shop around to find Florida car insurance companies that offer good rates.

 In this article: